janakanuwan/CS3249-2020-React/README.md

 4. Render the react components from `src/App.js`

->- We will use data from a file to initilize the page
+>- We will use data from a file to initialize the page

 ```javascript
 import React from 'react';